Sidek brothers: In popular culture

-Sidek and his sons' life story was published in a biographical comic book, entitled Anak-Anak Sidek (The Sidek Brothers), which was published by Pengedaran JAS Sdn Bhd, a company owned by Jalani's former spouse, Raja Azmi.
-The comic was later adapted into an animated series of the same title which aired on RTM.
-All of Sidek brothers, except Razif, became the board of directors and executive producers for both comic and the animated series.
+Sidek and his sons' life story was published in a biographical comic book series, entitled Anak-Anak Sidek (The Sidek Brothers), which was published by Penerbitan JAS Sdn.
+Bhd., a company owned by Jalani's former wife, Raja Azmi.
+The comic series, touted as the Malaysia's first biographical comic, was later adapted into an animated series of the same title which aired on RTM for 3 seasons.
+All of Sidek brothers, with the exception of Razif, became the board of directors and executive producers for both comic and the animated series.

+From November 2023 to April 2024, a retrospective exhibition called “Pameran Anak-Anak Sidek” is being held at the Sultan Alam Shah Museum in Shah Alam, Selangor.
+In the museum, the brothers’ memorabilia, customized stamps, medals, trophies and many more are displayed to the public for the first time.